ab-anand/Filezen/README.rst

 Let's accept, no one likes to organize files on a regular basis.
 Even if you do, you wouldn't want to do it everytime you download a new file.

-And sometimes it
-really gets messy when you're looking for an important file which you saved last week.
 Guess what!
 Filezen got you covered.

-Given a folder of your cluttered or unorganized files, using ``Filezen``, you can achieve the following
+Given a folder of your cluttered/unorganized files, using ``Filezen``, you can achieve the following

-- If you're one of those who has never maintained a particular folder for a particular file types.
+- If you've never maintained specific directories for your files.
 Then ``Filezen`` can create suitable folders and organize your file into them.

 - If you already have a pattern of directories for storing different files.
 Then ``Filezen`` can read your file storing pattern and move your files accordingly.